 Sadly, almost as soon as the ratings left the bridge, a lieutenant reported to Sir Zimzod the ship's computer had been fried when a section of hull bisected the CPU BUS gather.
 That alone destroyed the data path allowing the computer to function at all, and guaranteed the Viper wouldn't escape the gas giant's gravity under her own power.
 Realizing the damage was likely fatal, Sir Zimzod gave orders to relay any news from engineering to the med-bay until otherwise ordered.
 He also ordered everyone to spread the word to prepare to abandon the ship and look for ways to call for rescue.
 Then, Zimzod stalked off to see to the condition of Dame Mikah and the other wounded.
 Teams reaching the engineering section found little joy there.
 Wounded, including the unconscious Sir Brian, were being evacuated from the space with initial reports from available engineers.
 It seemed the ship's maneuver drive and power plant had both been "cored"!
 So, she had a jump drive, but no power or brain to jump with and no maneuver drive to escape the gas giant's pull.

 In the med-bay, Sir Zimzod found Dame Mikah both awake and painfully aware.
 When he arrived, she demanded a report and was told the bridge was dead and the ship seemed as dead too.
 Teams were trying to get a report from the engineering spaces.
-About then, rescue reached what was left of the ship's cutter bay to find it completely open to space, with little left of the bay or the shuttle.
+About then, rescue reached what was left of the ship's shuttle bay to find it completely open to space, with little left of the bay or the shuttle.
 Luckily for Zach, the one section remaining from the ship's boat was the bridge compartment, which had been somewhat crushed and wedged into a remaining corner of the Viper's structural skeleton!
 Stuck in the wreckage, Zach Wood continued to panic as he fought the metal pinning him in place.
 The team immediately set to calming him and worked to free him from the wreck.
 They were also the first to reliably report on the battle situation to the ship's compliment.

 As the scouts on the Dawnstar Horizon took stock of what little they had left, the crew in the remains of the Viper's boat bay reported to their officers and a CIC officer reported to Lt.
 Commander Gadagush.
 Crippling fire had poured down on the pirate cruiser and she was seen to have lost power and fallen, in a starboard roll, as she sank into the atmosphere of the gas giant.
 Sensors continued to burn into the winds and interference, tracking the sinking hulk.
 On query, there was no possibility the ship could escape should they recover power, given the gravitational forces already in play.
 Tracking reported the Dawnstar Horizon had been fired on lightly, but was so small a vessel the entire engineering section of the ship had been destroyed and or ripped off.
 Her one grisly blessing had been the marines on the captured gunboat.
 Tracking indicated they apparently moved themselves between the pirate cruiser and escaping scout ship, protecting them as the unarmed ship tried to flee.
 The gunboat had "ceased to exist", with no chance of survivors, even as it fired all weapons down on its murderer.
 The remaining stream of fire killed the Horizon.